FLNR-JINR/er/docs/decays.rst

 interaction point.

-On the user request transport of an incident ion till the given energy (for resonance reactions) and till the point distributed according to - tabulated distribution can be easily implemented.
+On the user request transport of an incident ion till the given energy (for resonance reactions) and till the point distributed according to user defined tabulated distribution can be easily implemented.

 Elastic scattering
 ------------------